 “Even more important than these one-time gifts is the way these offerings elevate missions as a priority before students,” Ezell said.
 “It is a reminder to them about the everyday importance of reaching the lost, and we pray many of these students will someday answer the call to enter the mission field themselves.”

-“I’m grateful for the Lifeway camps maximize this unique opportunity to let children and youth know how they can be part of the Great Pursuit of the lost,” Chitwood said.
-“Keeping students’ eyes on the Revelation 7:9 vision is a responsibility Lifeway takes seriously, and we thank the Lord that we see students embracing the opportunity to make an eternal impact on their world.”
+Chitwood is grateful that Lifeway camps maximize the unique opportunity to let children and youth know how they can be part of the Great Pursuit of the lost.
+“Keeping students’ eyes on the Revelation 7:9 vision is a responsibility Lifeway takes seriously, and we thank the Lord that we see students embracing the opportunity to make an eternal impact on their world,” Chitwood said.

 New Orleans Baptist Theological Seminary President Jamie Dew addressed EC members before the check presentation to tell his own journey of coming to faith in Christ, which began with his attending a Lifeway student camp.